NodeArt/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 ## Localization & Internationalization (i18n/l10n)
-These settings are used in documents to specify the content language (in properties tab), for objects in localized-fields, for shared translations, ... simply everywhere the editor can choose or use a language for the content.
+This settings are used in documents to specify the content language (in properties tab), for objects in localized-fields, for shared translations, ... simply everywhere the editor can choose or use a language for the content.
 Fallback languages are currently used in object's localized fields and shared translations.